Learn how to get started with Docsy by using the theme as a Hugo Module.

 Follow the setup guide for your chosen approach.
 If you’re new to Docsy and not sure which guide to follow, we recommend following the Use Docsy as a Hugo Module guide as a simple and easily maintained option.

-Create a new Docsy site with Docsy as a Git submodule or cloned theme
+Create a new Docsy site with Docsy using Git or NPM

 Instructions on how to setup and run a local Docsy site with Docker.